Danilo I, Prince of Montenegro: Assassination and successor

-Danilo was assassinated in August 1860, as he was boarding a ship at the port of Kotor.
+Danilo was assassinated on 13 August 1860, aged 34, as he was boarding a ship at the port of Kotor.
 The assassin was Todor Kadić from the Bjelopavlići clan.
 The Prince (Knjaz) Nikola, Danilo's nephew, succeeded Danilo as the next secular Prince of Montenegro.

+Prince Danilo I was buried, alongside his wife Darinka, and daughter Olga, in the chapel of Cetinje Monastery in Cetinje, Montenegro.